-At the AGM on May 15th, 2018, the following guidelines were resolved for senior executives of Moberg Pharma: Moberg Pharma is to offer a market-aligned total remuneration package that facilitates the recruitment and retention of qualified senior executives.
+At the AGM on May 15th, 2019, the following guidelines were resolved for senior executives of Moberg Pharma: Moberg Pharma is to offer a market-aligned total remuneration package that facilitates the recruitment and retention of qualified senior executives.
 The remuneration paid to the Chief Executive Officer and other senior executives is to comprise basic salary, variable remuneration, other benefits and pension benefits.
 The total remuneration is to be based on the basic salary and is to be proportionate to the executive's responsibilities and authority.
-Variable remuneration is capped at 25-50% of each executive's basic annual salary.
-Variable remuneration is based on results achieved in relation to individually defined qualitative and quantitative targets, as well as the company's results in relation to goals set by the Board of Directors.
+Variable remuneration is capped at 25-50% of each executive's basic annual salary, however the variable remuneration for the period of 2019-2020 can amount to a maximum of 15 monthly salaries in total for the two years.
+Variable remuneration is based on results achieved in relation to in relation to goals set by the Board of Directors.
 The pensionable salary comprises only the basic salary.
 To the extent that Board members perform work for the company or any other Group company, in addition to work on the Board of Directors, a market-aligned consultancy fee may be payable.

 In case of termination, the notice period is at least three months if this is on the initiative of the senior executive and between three and 12 months if the company takes the initiative.
-Severance amounts are not payable.
-Any share and share-price-related programs must be adopted by a Share-holders' Meeting.
+Severance amounts may apply, however total remuneration during termination including severance amounts will never be more than 12 months' salary, other than what has been stated above regarding variable remuneration for 2019-2020.
+Any share and share-price-related programs must be adopted by a Shareholders' Meeting.
 Allocation from such programs must comply with a resolution from a Shareholders' Meeting.
-With the exception of the employee stock options that have been allocated and vested, and what is provided for under employment contracts as referred to above, senior executives are not entitled to any post-employment/assignment benefits.
+With the exception of share-based remuneration that has been allocated and vested, and what is provided for under employment contracts as referred to above, senior executives are not entitled to any post-employment/assignment benefits.